-Not Sure if your diesel injectors are faulty click on the Diesel Injector Testing Form fill in and send the injectors to Diesel Jones and we will test and report back yo you.
+Not sure if your diesel injectors are faulty?
+Click on the Diesel Injector Testing Form, fill it in and send the injectors to PF Jones and we will test and report back yo you.

 Faulty high pressure pump in a diesel engine

-Not Sure if your diesel pump is faulty click on the Diesel Pump Testing Form, Fill in and send the fuel pump to us we will test and report back to you.
+Not sure if your diesel pump is faulty?
+Click on the Diesel Pump Testing Form, fill it in and send the fuel pump to us, we will test and report back to you.

 Faulty sensor/ pressure regulator in a diesel engine

 On most vehicles today they have a pressure regulator fitted on the diesel high pressure pump and a sensor on the rail.
-If either of these go faulty your vehicle will have running issues:-
+If either of these go faulty your vehicle will have running issues such as:-

 Faulty low pressure pump in a diesel engine